 Anemia causes excessive fatigue, lethargy, muscle weakness, and shortness of breath.
 In some cases, the affected white blood cells begin to collect in the liver and spleen of the individual affected with myelofibrosis, causing these organs to swell and operate inefficiently.

 Myelofibrosis is characterized by a slow, steady progression of the condition.
 Treatments that may be used are intended to control the condition and alleviate the symptoms.

 There is no effective cure for myelofibrosis and no one knows the way to prevent the condition or halt its progression, although the progression of the condition can be slowed by a number of treatments.

 Some of the treatments for myelofibrosis used to alleviate the symptoms include chemotherapy, medications, radiation therapy, blood transfusions, and surgery.
 Bone marrow transplantation has been found to be an effective treatment for those healthy enough to withstand the effects of the treatment.

 Because of the increased age of many of the individuals diagnosed with myelofibrosis, bone marrow transplantation as a treatment option is rarely used due to the high risk of adverse complications and the length of time needed to heal from the procedure.

-- Myelofibrosis and Myeloid Metaplasia: Causes & Risk Factors
+- Myelofibrosis and Myeloid Metaplasia: Risk Factors

 Do I have a Benzene Lawsuit?

-The Toxic Tort Litigation Group at our law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in Benzene lawsuits.
+The Toxic Tort Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in Benzene lawsuits.
 We are handling individual and group litigation nationwide and currently accepting new Benzene cases in all 50 states.

-If you or a loved one have been exposed to Benzene and developed a form of leukemia or other blood related disease, you should contact us immediately.
+If you or a loved one have been exposed to Benzene and developed a form of leukemia or other blood-related disease, you should contact us immediately.
 You may be entitled to compensation and we can help.